Eye protection for sports: How to choose sports goggles

 Untreated polycarbonate lenses, however, can easily become scratched.
 For this reason, virtually all polycarbonate lenses for eyeglasses and sports eyewear include a scratch-resistant coating on both the front and back surface for added durability.

-Polycarbonate is the material of choice for sports lenses, but the eyewear frame plays an important role, too.
-Further, different sports require different types of frames, which has led to development of sport-specific frames.
+Polycarbonate is often the material of choice for sports lenses, but the eyewear frame plays an important role, too.
+Further, different sports require different types of frames, which has led to the development of sport-specific frames.

 SEE RELATED: Prescription shooting glasses